moq-wg/moq-transport/draft-lcurley-warp.md

   before objects with a numerically greater priority number (e.g., P2)
 * within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
-* objects from later groups are normally always send before objects of previous groups.
+* objects from later groups are normally always sent before objects of previous groups.

 The latter rule is generally agreed as a way to ensure media freshness, and to recover quickly